nimati/FCAlertView/README.md

 #### Rating with Stars

-Simply turns your alert into a rating alert to allow users to rate using stars.
+Turns your alert into a rating alert to allow users to rate using stars.

 ```Objective-C
 [alert makeAlertTypeRateStars:^(NSInteger rating) {